Building Envelope Systems

 Historic buildings, usually 100 years old or older, are typically "mass wall" construction.
 These facades function differently and were made of materials no longer used in contemporary buildings.
 Facade durability can be undermined by well-intended, yet inappropriate, use of modern methods and materials.
 By understanding how a "mass wall" functions, our rehabilitation schemes complement and remain true to the original intent, providing long-term solutions to deterioration.
 Our services include condition assessment, material analysis, and finding the root cause of deterioration, not merely addressing the symptoms.

-- Development of roof and wall details to maximize envelope performance
+- Collaboration with architects to develop roof and wall details that maximize performance

-- Specific detailing to minimize energy loss caused by thermal bridging through roof angles, façade support elements, cold-formed steel studs, canopies and balconies, among other elements
+- Specific detailing to minimize energy loss caused by thermal bridging through roof angles, façade support elements, cold-formed steel studs, canopies and balconies, and other elements

-- Design and detailing of foundation insulation systems, as well as underslab insulation
+- Design and detailing of foundation insulation systems, as well as under-slab and slab edge insulation

-- Infrared imaging of existing buildings to identify addressable areas of energy loss
+- Infrared imaging, both of existing buildings and as part of the closeout of new work, to identify areas of energy loss that can be addressed